- Informal Educators

 Welcome to Aquatic Invasions!
-A Menace to the West, an aquatic invasive species resource for teachers, informal educators, parents and students!
+A Menace to the West, a resource for teachers, informal educators, parents and students on aquatic invasive species.

 Aquatic Invasions!
 A Menace to the West is a product of the West Coast Sea Grant WISE Program, and includes comprehensive curriculum of STEAM-based lessons, species guides and activities intended to help educators integrate aquatic invasive species learning into their classrooms, outdoor school, zoo programs or camps.

 Why aquatic invaders?
 Aquatic invasive species are not just interesting organisms that pique students' interest; they represent a lens through which we can understand other processes in our world such as water quality, climate change and globalization.